Craft the Perfect Mobile Experience: Show & Hide Shopify Sections with CSS

 Disclosure: This post may contain affiliate links, which means I will receive a commission if you purchase through my links.
 There is absolutely no additional cost to you!

-• Hide desktop sections to streamline your mobile experience.
+• Hide desktop sections on mobile for a streamlined experience.

-• Create mobile-specific sections to deliver a tailored experience for mobile users.
+• Create mobile-specific sections for a personalized mobile journey.

 STEP 1: Open the Theme Customizer.